 I. academic merit, and

 II. response to the advertised essay question.

 b.
 Shortlisted applicants will need to make a 5 minute presentation using visual aids.

 c.
-Applications will shortlisted by University of Sydney academic staff representing each of the above listed faculties/University schools.
-The final selection committee will consist of the same academic staff, the University Registrar or their nominees, up to two representatives from Lendlease and a media representative.
+Applications will be shortlisted by University of Sydney academic staff representing each of the above listed faculties/University schools.
+The final selection committee will consist of the same academic staff, and up to two representatives from Lendlease.
 The final decision rests with the University.

 d.
 In acknowledgment of the Donor's intention to promote gender equality, the University will endeavour to award no less than 50% of the scholarships in each ten year period to female applicants.